leightonwilliams46-prog/faulty-medical-devices-analysis/README.md

 # Faulty Medical Devices – Data Analysis

-This project explores a dataset of faulty medical device event records.
-The work covers data cleaning, text normalisation, table merging, visualisation and interpretation, with a focus on supporting post‑market surveillance activities.
+This project explores a historical dataset of faulty medical device event records.
+I wanted to build a clear, end‑to‑end analytical workflow that cleans the raw data, merges multiple tables, and produces visual summaries that help explain where issues occur and how reporting patterns change over time.
+The work is focused on supporting post‑market surveillance and quality improvement activities in regulated environments

 ---